2022-23 Residence Life Handbook

 ABSENCE: Please notify the Director of Student Life of your destination if you are leaving campus for an extended period (more than one week) so that you can be reached in case of an emergency.

-VIOLATIONS: Failure to abide by the rules set forth in this handbook will result in disciplinary action by the Residence Hall Supervisor, Director of Student Life, or the Associate Dean of Student Development.
+VIOLATIONS: Failure to abide by the rules set forth in this handbook will result in disciplinary action by the residence hall supervisor, Director of Student Life, or the Associate Dean of Student Development.
 The degree of violation, as well as the extent to which infractions also violate civil and criminal law, will determine the degree of disciplinary action.
 This may range from fines to immediate suspension from both the resident halls and/or the college.
-Any resident asked to leave the residence halls forfeits visiting privileges in all the residence halls for the remainder of the term.
+Any resident asked to leave the residence halls may forfeit visiting privileges in all the residence halls for the remainder of the term as determined by the Director of Student Life.
 Visiting privileges may be restored pending a meeting with the Director of Student Life.

 WARNINGS: In some cases, depending upon the level of infraction, you will receive only one warning before being fined.
 Examples are quiet hour violation, door propping violation, guest registration violation, etc.

-Unless the person causing damage is specifically named, the amount of damage found in your room will be split between you and your roommate(s) and will be billed to each resident in the room.
-Upon final checkout, damage expenses in excess of the $250 security deposit will be assessed on your student account.
+Unless the person causing damage is specifically named or if the damage is on one side of the room (in our double occupancy rooms), the amount of damage found in your room will be split between you and your roommate(s) and will be billed to each resident in the room.
+Upon final checkout, damage expenses will be applied to your student account.
 Damage occurring in the lounges, common areas, or furniture/equipment missing from those areas will be reviewed on a case-by-case basis.
 If we are not able to identify who caused the damage or removed the items, we will charge all residents of the hall where the lounge is located.
 Damage occurring on a specific wing or floor will be assessed to residents of that wing or floor if the person(s) responsible cannot be identified.

 If you are checking out before the last day of the term, you need to: